 Artic RescueCanada LinkUSA Link is a World War 2 memoir, a firsthand account of the sinking of HMS Glorious.
 The Glorious was what passed as an aircraft carrier at the time.
 Basically a cruiser with a flight deck built on top.
 It was fatally outgunned by a pair of German battleships off the coast of Norway and the crew ended up in what passed as life rafts at the time - rubber air-filled ovals with open web bottoms.
 The author sat with his mates waist deep in the frigid water of the North Atlantic and waited for rescue.

-Crisis (Kelly Turnbull book 5)Canada LinkUSA Link by Kurt Schlichter is the lastest Kelly Turnbull novel.
+Crisis (Kelly Turnbull book 5)Canada LinkUSA Link by Kurt Schlichter is the latest Kelly Turnbull novel.
 The first four are available through the Meadow Lake library.
 After I read the first four for free I thought I owed the author something.
 Your mileage may vary.
 If you are interested in outrageously funny right wing fiction about the dualing Blue and Red states after the fictional break-up of America check one out.

 Andrew Grant is the pen name of Lee Child's son.
 Andrew collaborated on the latest Jack Reacher novel.
 His novel RunCanada LinkUSA Link is a move right along corporate espionage adventure novel.